JordanJamesSands/getting-and-cleaning-data-assignment/codebook.md

 Magnitute of gyroscopic jerk on the body, averaged over time, normalised to within [-1,1].

-===============TRANSFORMED (FOURIER) DATA===============
+## TRANSFORMED (FOURIER) DATA

-fourier_bodyacc_DIM_mean
+#### fourier_bodyacc_DIM_mean
 body acceleration averaged over transformed wave, normalised to within [-1,1].
 Where DIM is one of X,Y,Z relating to dimension measured

-fourier_bodyacc_jerk_DIM_mean
+### fourier_bodyacc_jerk_DIM_mean
 body jerk averaged over transformed wave, normalised to within [-1,1].
 Where DIM is one of X,Y,Z relating to dimension measured

-fourier_bodygyro_DIM_mean
+### fourier_bodygyro_DIM_mean
 gyroscopic acceleration of the body, averaged over transformed wave, normalised to within [-1,1].
 Where DIM is one of X,Y,Z relating to dimension measured

-fourier_bodygyrojerk_DIM_mean
+### fourier_bodygyrojerk_DIM_mean
 gyroscopic jerk of the body, averaged over transformed wave, normalised to within [-1,1].
 Where DIM is one of X,Y,Z relating to dimension measured

-fourier_bodyaccmag_mean
+### fourier_bodyaccmag_mean
 Magnitute of body acceleration, averaged over transformed wave, normalised to within [-1,1].

-fourier_bodyaccjerkmag_mean
+### fourier_bodyaccjerkmag_mean
 Magnitute of jerk of the body, averaged over transformed wave, normalised to within [-1,1].

-fourier_bodygyromag_mean
+### fourier_bodygyromag_mean
 Magnitute of gyroscopic acceleration on the body, averaged over transformed wave, normalised to within [-1,1].

-fourier_bodygyrojerkmag_mean
+### fourier_bodygyrojerkmag_mean
 Magnitute of gyroscopic jerk on the body, averaged over transformed wave, normalised to within [-1,1].

 Note that the data also includes standard deviation of all of the above data, denoted std

---- summary.txt ---
+## summary.txt
 This table summarises the above data by averaging the values of each subject activity pair.
 30 subjects x 6 activities makes 180 rows of the summary table.